Does Faulty Grammar Signify Decadence?

 GRAMMAR BECOMING AN ANACHRONISM?

 But this doesn't explain why schools don't require English proficiency as a condition of graduation.
-What else is an education for?
+What is an education for?

 Being able to write a sentence is the equivalent of two plus two equals four.
 I suspect that a subversive force is behind this cultural disintegration.
 Flouting the rules of grammar is treated like another form of liberation and revolt.